Table of Contents

 We’ve already established that out of all the ways you can make money with spreadsheets, selling them is by far the easiest.

-Essentially, there are two ways to start selling digital products:
+Essentially, there are two ways to start selling digital downloads:

 - List them on an online marketplace like Etsy.

 - Use an eCommerce platform to build your own online store.

 But, the question is: which one is the ultimate champion when it comes to selling spreadsheets?

 Let’s compare both ways and see when you should pick and use either.